 Every morning before meetings began at the 2014 World Economic Forum at Davos, attendees had a chance to meditate with Matthieu Ricard, a Buddhist monk famous for being “the happiest man in the world.”
 We know this, because Ricard’s brain had been analyzed for a project at the University of Wisconsin; 256 sensors had been attached to his head, confirming that his brain was indeed the happiest brain the researchers had ever run across.
 At Davos, Ricard brought that happiness with him.
 His job (which he performed, of course, happily) was to help economic policymakers be happier.

 It may seem odd that those charged with the world’s productivity went to an expert in happiness.
 But according to William Davies’ new book, The Happiness Industry, such a focus on happiness is entirely natural.
 Economics, Davies argues, is built on happiness—not because all economists are happy, but because economics has always used happiness as a touchstone, a tool, and a goal.
 In Davies’ view, though, all that happiness research, hasn’t led to greater happiness.
 Instead, it’s resulted in an evacuation of morality and politics—which ultimately leaves people profoundly unhappy.
-All that happiness research hasn’t led to greater happiness.
-Instead, it’s resulted in an evacuation of morality and politics.

 The happiness industry, as Davies defines it, includes our current glut of so-called business gurus as well as the Buddhist at Davos.
 However its primary proponents are in the medical and economic sectors.
 Psychologists pushing anti-depressants, doctors who try to measure stress, and economists and marketers who try to gauge and fulfill consumer desires, are all part of a system working to make you ever happier.